graphprotocol/graph-node/README.md

 ### Running a Local Graph Node

 This is a quick example to show a working Graph Node.
-It is a [subgraph for the Ethereum Name Service (ENS)](https://github.com/graphprotocol/ens-subgraph) that The Graph team built.
+It is a [subgraph for Gravatars](https://github.com/graphprotocol/example-subgraph).

 1. Install IPFS and run `ipfs init` followed by `ipfs daemon`.
 2. Install PostgreSQL and run `initdb -D .postgres` followed by `pg_ctl -D .postgres -l logfile start` and `createdb graph-node`.
 3. If using Ubuntu, you may need to install additional packages:
    - `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`
-4. In the terminal, clone https://github.com/graphprotocol/ens-subgraph, and install dependencies and generate types for contract ABIs:
+4. In the terminal, clone https://github.com/graphprotocol/example-subgraph, and install dependencies and generate types for contract ABIs:

 ```
 yarn